 Do not underestimate robots.txt file

 Have you ever thought of the purpose of the robots.txt file?
 It is the common file used in many SEO strategies, but is it really useful?
 Firstly, this file is a directive for all web spiders, thus Google robot will spend “crawl budget” on any web page of your site.
 Secondly, you should decide yourself what file the bots have to scan, thus if there is a file that is not allowed to crawl, you can indicate it in your robots.txt file.
 Why do this?
 If there are pages that should not be crawled, Google bot will immediately see this and scan the part of your site, which is more important.
 However, my suggestion does not block what should not be blocked.
+Moreover, you can try robots.txt checker to test what of your web pages are closed for indexation.
 If you do not indicate that something is disallowed to crawl, the bot will crawl and index everything by default.
 Thus, the main function of the robots.txt file is indicating where it should not go.

 Useful and unique content really matters